benjamminj/learningfuze-testing-workshop/README.md

 However, for the purposes of this workshop we'll be focusing mainly on _automated testing_.
 So let's make sure that we define that.

-> Automated software testing using code to make sure your code works correctly.
+> Automated software testing is using code to make sure your code works correctly.

 Still the same goal, the main difference is that we're leveraging that power of the computer to _automate_ checking that our software works.
 For this workshop I will refer to _automated testing_ and _testing_ interchangably.
 When we're talking about _non-automated testing_ I'll refer to it as _manual testing_.